-- assist the Board in fulfilling its oversight responsibilities relating to the: - integrity of the Company's financial statements; - Company's compliance with legal and regulatory requirements; - qualifications and independence of the Company's independent registered public accounting firm; - performance of the Company's independent registered public accounting firm; and - reviewing and approving related-person transactions. - prepare an Audit Committee report to be included in the Company's annual proxy statement.
+- assist the Board in fulfilling its oversight responsibilities relating to the: - integrity of the Company's financial statements; - Company's compliance with legal and regulatory requirements; - qualifications and independence of the Company's independent registered public accounting firm; - performance of the Company's independent registered public accounting firm; and - review and approval of related-person transactions. - prepare an Audit Committee report to be included in the Company's annual proxy statement.

-Further discussion regarding the Audit Committee's processes and procedures regarding the Company's audited consolidated financial statements for the fiscal year ended December 31, 2018 and other matters are discussed in the Audit Committee Report on pages 10 and 11 of this Proxy Statement.
-During 2018, all of the Audit Committee's meetings were attended by representatives of Ernst & Young, our independent registered public accounting firm.
+Further discussion regarding the Audit Committee's processes and procedures regarding the Company's audited consolidated financial statements for the fiscal year ended December 31, 2019 and other matters are discussed in the Audit Committee Report in this Proxy Statement.
+During 2019, all of the Audit Committee's meetings were attended by representatives of Ernst & Young, our independent registered public accounting firm.